lsst-dm/dmtn-283/index.md

 Running a daily "cron" job to scan the bucket to calculate quota allocation does not seem feasible given how much people could store in a single day (especially for the outputs of user batch).
 This likely means that there will have to be some lightweight database tracking quotas for each user across all their buckets, with each write or deletion adjusting the quota value as appropriate.
+This will be augmented by daily reconciliation jobs -- Butler can report all datasets that were created within a time period, although it can't report directly on deletions.

 ```{note}
 Since the system doesn't know the size of the file until it has been written with the signed URL, does that mean that the file can be deleted by the server and the write rejected if it causes the user to exceed their quota?